sal55/langs/Compilertest3.md

 **Clang**         | C   | 10.2
 **Rustc**         | Rust| 37.8

 One of my compilers (bcc-opt) does surprisingly well.
-It's probably just a fluke, however that is the genuine timing for this test.
+It's just a fluke (it's typically 50% slower than gcc-O3, not faster!), however that is the genuine timing for this test.